pytennessee/pytn-2020/sponsors/prospectus.md

 _Includes everything in a Nudge Nudgers sponsorship, plus:_

-* 400 word description in program and on website
+* Exclusive sponsor of the PyTN Game Night/After Party!
-* Large company logo on conference t-shirt
+* Your company’s logo on a slide by itself during the opening keynote
-* Opportunity to staff a sponsorship booth during the conference
+* A specific mention of your company’s contribution before the keynotes
-* Additional 2 T-Shirts and 2 Tickets (4 T-Shirts and 4 Tickets total)
+* The ability to address the attendees of the after party
-* Twitter mentions leading up to the event
+* 1 additional T-shirt and ticket (5 t-shirts and 5 tickets total)

 #### Ron Obvious ($5000, Limited to 1)